 These drugs are cytotoxic, so they are immunosuppressive by killing WBCs.

-The important drugs here are azathioprine, cyclophosphamide and mycophenolate.
+The important drugs here are azathioprine, cyclophosphamide.

 Mechanism of action: